The ownership where individual supplies the total capital from his own wealth or from borrowed funds is

 Yes, sole proprietorship is rightly called a "one-man show" for the following reasons:

-Single Ownership — A sole proprietorship is wholly owned by one individual who supplies the total capital from their own wealth or borrowed funds.
+Single Ownership — A sole proprietorship is wholly owned by one individual.

 Arjun has been successfully managing his small bookstore.
 However, he falls sick and is unable to continue the business.
 How does this situation highlight the limitations of sole proprietorship?